Skip to content

 Structuring React and Redux applications

-There’s no idiomatic way to structure Redux applications yet.
-And I believe there’s no The Only True Project Structure but I’ll describe what works for me.
+There’s no idiomatic way to structure Redux applications yet, and there’s no The Only True Project Structure, but I’ll describe what works for me.

 #General structure